The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence model: Method

 \subsection{Implementation details}

-We implement an attention-net with the Keras 2.6.
-The detailed network configurations and training procedure for each module in the attention-net are as follows:
+We implemented the S2SEA-Net using Keras 2.6.
+The following details provide a comprehensive overview of the network configurations and training procedures for each module within the S2SEA-Net: \begin{itemize} \item In the LSTM layer, there are 256 nodes, and dropout regularization with a probability of 0.2 is applied.
+The node count and dropout regularization details are consistent with Tian et al. \cite{Tian2020}. \item The dimension ($h$) of the hidden vector in the attention module is set to 64. \item During training, we use stochastic gradient descent (SGD) with an initial learning rate of 0.1 and a stepped decay rate of 0.1 every 40 epochs, for a total of 200 epochs.
+To prevent overfitting, we employ the early stopping strategy. \item The loss function employed is root-mean-square error (RMSE), used to assess the accuracy of the S2SEA-Net:

-\begin{itemize} \item There are 256 nodes and dropout regularization with a probability of 0.2 in the LSTM layer.
-The details of nodes and the dropout regularization are described in \citet{Tian2020}. \item The dimension $h$ of the hidden vector in the attention module equals to 64. \item For training practice, we use the stochastic gradient descent (SGD) with an initial learning rate of 0.1 and a stepped decay rate of 0.1 every 40 epochs for a total of 200 epochs.
-To avoid overfitting, we employ an early stopping strategy. \item The loss function is a root-mean-square error (RMSE) to measure the accuracy of the attention-net: $RMSE=\sqrt{\frac{\sum^t_{i=1}(Predicted_i-Observed_i)^2}{t}}, t=7,30 $, where $Predicted_i$ are the predicted new confirmed cases or new deaths at the $i^{th}$ day, and $Observed_i$ are the observed ones at the same corresponding date. \end{itemize}
+Here, $Predicted_i$ represents the predicted new confirmed cases or new deaths on the $i^{th}$ day, and $Observed_i$ represents the observed values on the corresponding date. \end{itemize}